 A: You are allowed to enter and leave the competition as you wish.
 If you are finished competing for the day, you do not need to stay at the competition.

 Q: What do I do if I want to drop or add an event?

 A: If you wish to drop an event from your registration, please email us, or let us know at the data entry table during the competition.
 You will not be refunded any money if you drop events.
 Unfortunately, due to our tight schedule, we are unable to add events to competitors’ registrations after registration closes.

 Q: I cannot attend this competition.
 What should I do?

 A: If you cannot attend this competition after all, please send us an email saying so.
 Please ensure that you include your name and WCA ID in the body of the email.

 Lunch: The event is not providing lunch.
 Competitors and spectators are responsible for finding food as needed.
 Bringing a lunch is highly recommended, but there are various restaurants on Kifer Rd. and in the surrounding area to choose from in a 1-mile radius from the Moose Lodge.

 Parking is available behind the venue.

 We will be using groups for this competition.
-Group information will be posted once registration is closed.
+Group information can be found here: https://docs.google.com/spreadsheets/d/1hKfbatk8IDiNT0rWdNUg8Untye6VEu6wvBAORZrndnU/edit?usp=sharing